Exchange value to build your tribe

 Are you trying to build a subscriber list for your blog?
 Offer a highly-researched ebook or in-depth results to that state-of-the-industry survey you ran.

-An online flower shop might offer a 20% discount before Mother’s Day to tap the fear of disappointing mom.
+An online flower shop might offer a 20% discount before Mother’s Day as a helpful reminder.
 Or hook people higher up the funnel with a guide on growing a mood-boosting Zen garden in your bathtub.

-Remember: the best lead magnets are valuable to someone because they satisfy some need or solve a problem, wherever they are in their customer journey.
+Whatever you offer, it should satisfy some need or solve a problem—wherever they are in their customer journey.
 So make sure you build offers to target people at all stages of the funnel.

 Need more ideas?